1997 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 1997 Dime

-The reverse displays a central Liberty Torch flanked by an olive branch on the left and an oak branch on the right.
+The reverse displays a central Liberty Torch flanked by an olive branch on the left and an oak branch on the right — symbolic of peace, victory, and strength.

 Other Features of the 1997 Dime

-The coin has a copper-nickel clad composition consisting of 75% copper and 25% nickel over a pure copper center, measures 17.90 millimeters in diameter, weighs 2.27 grams, and features a reeded edge.
+The coin has a copper-nickel clad composition consisting of 75% copper and 25% nickel over a pure copper center, measures 17.90 millimeters in diameter, weighs 2.27 grams, and features a reeded edge with 118 ridges around the circumference.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)